 Can you analyse the social robot?

-In step 2.3 Vanessa Evers introduced you to social robotics afterwhich you discussed what kind of relationship you can have with a social robot.
+In STEP 2.3 - What kind of relationship can you have with a social robot?
+Vanessa Evers introduced you to social robotics afterwhich you discussed what kind of relationship you can have with a social robot.
 Now you have learned about the different dimensions and kinds of relations, you can probably do it much better!
 Let’s give it a try!

 How can we anticipate in design how a robot influences people’s experiences and practices?